lutianyu2001/TempEnv_Java/README.rst

 Luckily, there are some brilliant fellows found `hacks to change environment variable for current JVM`_.

-It is improtant to state that: We can only modify the copy of environment variable in the JVM, and we can never modify the system environment variable only by Java (without invoing other programs).
+It is important to state that: We can only modify the copy of environment variable in the JVM, and we can never modify the system environment variable only by Java (without invoing other programs).

 .. _`hacks to change environment variable for current JVM`: https://stackoverflow.com/questions/318239